modelica/ModelicaConference2023/README.md

 	- [Christoff.Buerger@3ds.com](mailto:Christoff.Buerger@3ds.com) (private e-mail address of MAP eFMI project leader, if you do not want your mail in public space)
 - MAP-Lang:
 	- [modelica-design@googlegroups.com](mailto:modelica-design@googlegroups.com) (public mailing list, others can see your application/interest)
 	- [Hans.Olsson@3ds.com](mailto:Hans.Olsson@3ds.com) (private e-mail address of MAP-Lang project leader, if you do not want your mail in public space).
+- IBPSA or BOBTEST: [Registration Link](https://docs.google.com/forms/d/e/1FAIpQLSehQX6NIslTMKLQdqrK6xlCokNOhpZxUSJ85xc79nb-I7VPLw/viewform?usp=sf_link) (open until September 30th)
 - Other meetings: [backoffice@modelica.org](mailto:backoffice@modelica.org)

 If you send Questions in advance we will be better prepared to discuss them.